atulvsharma/AzureBootCamp/README.md

 While running the deploy.ps1 I was getting below error "Error: Failed to get existing workspaces: Error retrieving keys for Storage Account "devtfstorageacct": storage.AccountsClient#ListKeys: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
 Status=403"

-I assigned a role "Storage Account Key Operator Service Role" for devtfstorageacct storage account from IAM.
+I assigned a role "Storage Account Key Operator Service Role" for github-terraform service principal on devtfstorageacct storage account from IAM using Azure portal.
+I also assigned a role "contributor" for github-terraform service principal on my subscription from IAM using Azure portal.